Eduardo-Martins/keycloak-sms-authenticator/README.md

 # keycloak-sms-authenticator twilio

-Dockerized with KeyCloak 11.0.2 (Brasil):
+Twilio SMS Dockerized with KeyCloak 11.0.2 works with Keycloak REST API (Improved Code in Brasil):

     Go to Dockerfile path and simply docker build .  //////// voila!!!